 You’ll want an herb drying rack if you’re doing lots of herbs at a time.
 HORTIPOTS Herb Drying Rack has six layers of three feet wide drying space.
 That’s a lot of dried herbs to sell.
 The breathable mesh net is BPA-free so there’s no worry about bad chemicals on your herbs.

 If you prefer the quicker method, simply place the fresh herbs on a cookie sheet after rinsing and patting them dry.
-Next, put the tray in your oven set in 180 degrees Fahrenheit.
-Leave the oven door open for better air flow.
+Next, put the tray in your oven set at 180 degrees Fahrenheit.
+Leave the oven door open for better airflow.
 This will take one to two hours.

 Raise Poultry for Eggs and Meat

 Every homesteader raises chickens or plans to start one day.
-That’s because there are lots of benefits from having them.
+That’s because there are lots of benefits to having them.
 For one, they’re a huge step to self-sufficiency.

 When you raise chickens at home, you have a steady supply of egg and poultry meat.
 The more layers you have, the more eggs you can consume and sell.
 The same goes for broilers or the chickens you raise for their meat.

 Ideally, you want free-range chickens.
 They produce healthier eggs and tastier meat since they’re not injected with steroids and other nasty stuff.
 Both fetch higher prices in the market.
 Plus, free-range is less cruel.
 You will need a chicken coop, though.
 Check out the link below to get some ideas.

 Other than chickens, you can also raise quails.
 These birds produce nutritious eggs at a dependable rate.
 They can also be raised for their meat.

 Another reason why you should look at quail raising to make money is that it occupies a relatively small space.
 For this to work, you’ll need a quail cage.
 The Comfort Plast Quail Egg & Farming Cage has three floors with three compartments each.
 It can hold up to 108 quails.